arnicas/nanogenmo_embed_top100/README.md

 All the code parts (not the data) are here, mix of scripts and notebooks, but I will clean them up and document in mid-December.

+## More Tech Info and How-to's

+Embedding was done with simon willison's llm, from this post's info:
+[Embedding with ggufs](https://simonwillison.net/2024/Nov/21/llm-gguf-embeddings/).
+So you need to install llm and then use it to install the llm-gguf

+This was done on a remote machine, because of Mac errors with running the llm llama files.

+In practice, I used llm to create the embeddings into sqlite, but then exported from sqlite to parquet and json.
+(All in the EmbedLLM.ipynb file.)
+I made a separate metadata lookup file with book info.

+The ChromaStorySearch file is the search and then interpolation part.
+That is also discussed in [a blog post here](https://ghostweather.com/blog/posts/2025/01/interpolated-text-embeddings/).